 - If your counter-party accepts the invitation, the fees are as set forth below.

-Cancellations/rescheduling more than #BillableCancellationFee# hours prior to the scheduled eResolution session incurs no charge and the Participation Fee will be refunded.
-Cancellations/Rescheduling less than #BillableCancellationFee# hours prior to the bidding session (including not showing up for the scheduled bidding session) will incur a #CancellationFee# cancellation fee which shall be paid by the cancelling/rescheduling/no-show party or parties.
+Cancelling/Rescheduling more than #BillableCancellationFee# hours prior to the scheduled eResolution session incurs no charge and the Participation Fee will be refunded.
+Cancellations/Rescheduling less than #BillableCancellationFee# hours prior to the eResolution session (including not showing up for the scheduled eResolution session) will incur a #CancellationFee# Cancellation Fee which shall be paid by the cancelling/rescheduling/no-show party or parties.
 Participations Fees will be refunded after Cancellation/Rescheduling Fees are paid.